pjjonesnz/saveMyForm.jquery/README.md

 **Save form state in the browser's localStorage.**

-Imagine your subscribers filling in a long feedback form or writing lots of important information on your website only to have their child shut down the web browser while they stopped to grab a cup of coffee.
-Not good!
-When they re-open your site all of their precious data will be completely safe!

-Use this script to save form input state automatically in your website user's browser so that they can return and complete it at a later time.
+Fix the frustration of your site visitors filling in a long feedback, enquiry or booking form only to have their information lost before submission if their browser crashes or they get disconnected while on the go.
+Save My Form saves the form state in their local browser as they type, meaning that if they close down their browser their form will still have their information ready to complete when they return.

 ## Features